Kong/docs.konghq.com/src/deck/guides/konnect.md

 ### Authentication with a {{site.konnect_short_name}} password file is not working

 If you have verified that your password is correct but decK can't connect to your account, check for conflicts with the decK config file (`$HOME/.deck.yaml`) and the {{site.konnect_short_name}} password file.
-There is likely a decK config file conflicting with the password file and passing another set of credentials.
+A decK config file is likely conflicting with the password or token file and passing another set of credentials.

 To resolve, remove one of the duplicate sets of credentials.